oar-team/batsim/README.md

 ---------------

-The best way to start to use Batsim, or at least to see how it works, is to have a look at the (Batsim demo)[./demo/BatsimDemo.ipynb] jupyter notebook.
+The best way to start to use Batsim, or at least to see how it works, is to have a look at the [Batsim demo](demo/BatsimDemo.ipynb) jupyter notebook.

 **Note**: Others workloads and platforms examples can be found in the current repository.
 More sophisticated (and more up-to-date) platforms can be